Switching from GitHub Copilot to Cursor

 Cursor lets you choose which model handles different tasks.
 In Settings > Models, configure:

-• Tab completions: Auto mode (unlimited, uses Cursor's own model)
+- Tab completions: Auto mode (unlimited, uses Cursor's built-in model)

-• Chat/Composer: Claude Sonnet 4.6 or GPT-5 (draws from credit pool)
+- Chat/Composer: Claude Sonnet 4.6 or GPT-5 (draws from your credit pool)

-• Agent: Claude or GPT for autonomous tasks
+- Agents Window: Claude or GPT for autonomous and parallel tasks

 Auto mode is free and unlimited.
-Selecting specific premium models draws from your $20 monthly credit pool.
-For day-to-day coding, most developers leave completions on Auto and manually select a premium model only for complex Composer tasks.
+Selecting a premium model draws from your monthly credit pool.
+For everyday coding, most developers leave completions on Auto and pick a premium model manually for complex Composer or agent work.

 Workflow Differences